What ingredients differentiate the different varieties of liquid Marseille soap?

 Composition and properties of traditional Marseille soap

 Marseille soap, with its centuries-old heritage, remains a benchmark in care and hygiene.
-Its authentic composition is based on simple yet effective ingredients, which have made its reputation far beyond the borders of Marseilles.
+Its authentic composition is based on simple but effective ingredients, which have made its reputation far beyond the borders of Marseilles.

 Basic ingredients